polyakovkrylo/alarmsystem/README.md

 AlarmObserver group is located in
 `alarm-observer`.
 It includes `AlarmObservable` class, which is a base for any actual implementation of observable objects.
-The only difference between Observer and Strategy here is that Observer can handle a message coming from observable, when Strategy can only be activated/deactivated by strategy owner.
-Observer is implemented in
+There are two major differences between  Observer and Strategy.
+Firstly, Observer can handle a message coming from Observable, when Strategy can only be activated/deactivated by strategy owner.
- `AlarmObserver` class.
-In order to create new alarm strategy, one must inherit it from `AlarmObserver` base class and optionally redefine `handle function`.
+Besides, Observer passes the message to its parent, allowing to notify the Observer of the complete Component group.
+Observer is implemented in `AlarmObserver` class.
+In order to create new alarm observer, one must inherit it from `AlarmObserver` base class and optionally redefine `handle` function.

  Here is the class diagram of AlarmObserver package: